Numerical study on the robustness of the stability for stable black holes: Low-frequency instability

 As one concrete example, we take $\sigma=4$ and $w=0.02$.
 The results are shown in Fig.~\ref{anomly1fig1}.
 If we turn off the BH potential (i.e. setting $V_{\text{RW}}=0$) but keep the perturbed potential $V_p$ by setting $\epsilon=0.02$, we find that the scalar probe field approximately exponentially decays into zero.
 Thus, the perturbed potential $V_p$ itself will stabilize the system.
 When we combine perturbed potential and Regge-Wheeler potential together, we find that there is critical distance $a_c\approx-35$ and the instability will be triggered if $a<a_c$.
 In the region $w\in[0.001,0.02]$ the results are similar.
 The numerical accuracy restricts us to explore smaller $w$.
 For sufficiently small $w$, saying $w=0.001$ for example, the method of bisection gives us following asymptotical behavior

 for sufficiently small $\epsilon$.
-Our numerical results suggest that, for the case $w\rightarrow0^+$ the infinitesimal $\epsilon$ can still trigger the instability if the perturbed potential is sufficiently closed to the horizon.
-This effect appears unique to black holes as these same potentials do not destabilize Minkowski spacetime.
+Our numerical results suggest that, for the case $w\rightarrow0^+$ the infinitesimal $\epsilon$ can still trigger the instability if the perturbed potential is sufficiently close to the horizon.
+This effect appears unique to BHs as these same potentials do not destabilize Minkowski spacetime.